ecoinbsc/wayscriber/README.md

 ## Why hyprmarker?

 - Works across Wayland compositors (Sway, Wayfire, River, Hyprland, …) via wlr-layer-shell.
-Tested extensively on Hyprland.
-Reports from other compositors welcome.
+Tested extensively on Hyprland and confirmed working on Niri; reports from other compositors welcome.
 - Built for live presentations, classroom sessions, and screenshares - toggle with a key and annotate your screen instantly without breaking flow.
 - Complements tools like [Satty](https://github.com/gabm/Satty): Satty excels at capture → annotate → save workflows, while hyprmarker stays resident as an always-available drawing layer with instant mode switching.